jeffpar/pcjs.v1/README.md

-PC Simulations in JavaScript
+PCjs: JavaScript Machines
 ===

-Welcome to PCjs, home of the first IBM PC simulation to run in your web browser without any plugins.
-It was released in Fall 2012 as part of the [PCjs Project](https://github.com/jeffpar/pcjs), which includes:
+Welcome to PCjs, home of [PCx86](/docs/pcx86/), the original IBM PC simulation written entirely JavaScript.
+It was added in Fall 2012 to the [PCjs Project](https://github.com/jeffpar/pcjs), which now includes the following JavaScript Machines:

 * [PCx86](/docs/pcx86/), an x86-based IBM PC and PC-compatible emulator
 * [PC8080](/modules/pc8080/), a 8080-based generic machine emulator